 In my introductory post for this column, I discussed the past decade’s dramatic changes for education leaders at the site and district level.
 These included the rise of high-profile accountability systems based on standardized test scores, the impact of the Great Recession on school budgets, and the historically unprecedented numbers of children living in poverty.

-Simultaneously, leaders must grapple with the newest wave of changes introduced by the Common Core Standards (CCS) and CCS assessments, some of which promise to be vastly different than bubbled-in, multiple choice tests — and will demand very different kinds of instruction than many teachers are used to delivering.
+Simultaneously, leaders must grapple with the newest wave of changes introduced by the Common Core State Standards (CCSS) and CCSS assessments, some of which promise to be vastly different from bubbled-in, multiple choice tests — and will demand very different kinds of instruction than many teachers are used to delivering.

 With myriad demands, what should education leaders focus on?